pantheon-systems/documentation/source/content/guides/edge-integrations/03-drupal-sdk.md

 - `HeaderData::returnVaryHeader()`

-For more information, on what these methods expect and return, refer to [Pantheon's API documentation](https://github.com/pantheon-systems/pantheon-edge-integrations/#pantheon-edge-integrations).
+For more information on what these methods expect and return, refer to [Pantheon's API documentation](https://github.com/pantheon-systems/pantheon-edge-integrations/#pantheon-edge-integrations).

 ### Obtain Header Within a Custom Module